inna-vogel/GPT2_Easy_Text_Generation/README.md

 I will not kill the world; for the world is in the world, and not the world is in me, for I am in thee.
 ```
+Well, sounds already like Shakespeare on LSD :-)...

 After stopping a "checkpoint folder" and "samples folder" are generated.
 Inside each folder is a folder called "run1".